RRafiee/Programming_Tips/README.md

 # R Installation Problem on Windows 10 64 bit
 ## Rstudio can't launch on windows 10.
 JUst a blank screen!
-Check the version of R you have installed on Windows 10.
+Check the version of R you have installed on Windows.
 Try not to use the follwoing version: RStudio-1.2.1335 (129,985KB)

 I have used this version which is properly working: RStudio-1.3.322 (163,236KB)